EmersonCeccarelli/FCNonAWS/README.md

 ### 1.10 Launch JupyterLab

-Use `tmux` so JupyterLab keeps running if your SSH connection drops:
+Optional: Use `tmux` so JupyterLab keeps running if your SSH connection drops:

 ```bash
 tmux new -s jupyter